rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 rqlite can be compiled for a wide variety of operating systems and platforms.

 ## Building rqlite
-*Building rqlite requires Go 1.21 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.*
+*Building rqlite requires Go 1.22 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.
+You must also have a [C compiler](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#compilation) installed*

 One goal of rqlite is to keep the build process as simple as possible, to aid development and debugging.
 Download, build, and run rqlite like so (tested on 64-bit Ubuntu 20.04, macOS, and Windows):